 With Mallard (Blue color), chain 100.
 (To make your blanket bigger or smaller, chain any even number.)

-ROW 1: Starting in the 4th chain from the hook, work SC, Ch 1. *Skip one chain, then SC, Ch 1 in the next chain.
+ROW 1: Starting in the 4th chain from the hook, work SC, CH 1. *Skip one chain, then SC, CH 1 in the next chain.
 Repeat from * until the last chain.
-Work a SC into the last chain, then chain 2 and turn.
+Work a SC into the last chain, then CH 2 and turn.

-ROWS 2 – 9: Insert your hook into the first chain one space from the previous row, and SC, Ch 1.
-Work SC, Ch 1 into each chain one space across the row.
+ROWS 2 – 9: Insert your hook into the first chain one space from the previous row, and SC, CH 1.
+Work SC, CH 1 into each chain one space across the row.
 Work the last SC into the space between the last SC and turning chain of the row below.
-Chain 2 and turn.
-At the end of row 9, pull through with White before you finish the last SC, then chain 2 and turn.
+CH 2 and turn.
+At the end of row 9, pull through with White before you finish the last SC, then CH 2 and turn.

 Note: At this point you can either cut the Blue yarn and leave a long tail to weave into the blanket later, or you can bring it with you as you work the next row in White, by laying the Blue across the top of your work and crocheting over it as you go.
 When I made my blanket I chose to always carry the Blue yarn and crochet over it each time I worked a White row so I could easily pick it up on the other side, and I always cut the White and left tails to weave in at the end.

-ROW 10: With White, work SC, Ch 1 into each chain one space across the row.
+ROW 10: With White, work SC, CH 1 into each chain one space across the row.
 At the end of the row, pull through with Blue before you finish the last SC.
-Chain 2 and turn (cut the White).
+CH 2 and turn (cut the White).

-ROWS 11 – 13: With Blue, work SC, Ch 1 into each chain one space across the row.
-Work a SC into final space, chain 2 and turn.
-At the end of row 13, pull through with White, chain 2 and turn.
+ROWS 11 – 13: With Blue, work SC, CH 1 into each chain one space across the row.
+Work a SC into final space, CH 2 and turn.
+At the end of row 13, pull through with White, CH 2 and turn.

 ROW 14: Repeat row 10.

-ROWS 15 – 23: With Blue, work SC, Ch 1 into each chain one space across the row.
-Work a SC into final space, chain 2 and turn.
+ROWS 15 – 23: With Blue, work SC, CH 1 into each chain one space across the row.
+Work a SC into final space, CH 2 and turn.